stan-dev/design-docs/designs/0031-deprecation-schedule.md

 user base, no matter how small.
 In the limit, we certainly want to avoid any large enough change that users prefer not to update (a core reason these changes should be tied to improvements in the language, not just for their own sake) and any changes which require dedicated rewriting or rethinking of models.
+This desire motivated the definition of 'minor change' above and the restriction to primarily automatable syntax changes.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives